kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 Pick one more of these and delete the rest.
 -->

-- Time from the CPU manager determining the new cpuset to the downward API volume being updated.
-This indicates whether the workload receives timely notification of the upcoming change.
+- Time from a resize being accepted to the new cpuset being applied, compared against the pod's grace period.

-- Time from the `scale-delay-time` expiring to the new cpuset being applied to the container.
-This indicates whether the cpuset change is applied promptly after the delay.
+- Number of scale-downs actuated earlier than the grace period, which must be zero.

-- Number of scale-down operations where the downward API volume was updated after the cpuset was applied (should be zero).
-This indicates whether the critical guarantee — that the workload is notified before the change — is being upheld.
+- Number of `ScaleDownGracePeriodNotHonored` events, which counts pods whose requested window was not provided.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?